Stuck on how to become a hands-on mom? Let's tackle overcoming these 10 hands-on hurdles to start doing creative activities with your kids!

 I’m not a teacher.
 So most of the time I have no idea what my kids are learning… but believe me, they are learning.

-Whether it’s a ‘learning’ activity, or not, they are learning.
+Whether it’s a “learning” activity, or not, they are learning.

-It could be intentional learning that I planned for, like the ABCs, 123s, shapes, colors, etc. or it could just be learning to follow along step by step, or listening, or taking turns in a game.
+It could be intentional learning that I planned for, like the ABCs, 123s, shapes, colors, etc. Or it could just be learning to follow along step by step, or listening, or taking turns in a game.

 A baby most generally sleeps.
-This is when I do our hands on activities the most.
+This is when I do our hands-on activities the most.

-If it doesn’t pan out that way [because a lot of times it doesn't], we try to incorporate George into the activity, if possible [not always possible], otherwise I set him up to do something ‘contained’ in his high chair.
+If it’s simply not ideal or safe, I set him up to do something “contained” in his high chair.
 I do this if what Henry and I are working on will be destroyed in the event that George comes along.